aravindhbalaji04/f1_sim/README.md

   runtime.
 - `--with-presets` adds the stock 1/2/3-stop strategies to the final report for comparison against the optimizer's result.
+- Combine with `--degradation-model ml` to evaluate strategies using the trained model instead of the analytical curve.

 The script runs 5,000 simulations for each preset strategy and prints a summary similar to: